Patwan/ecommerce-website-in-laravel55/readme.md

 # E-Commerce Web Application in Laravel 5.5

-A project on how to create a CRUD based Learning Management system using Laravel 5.
-Basically the system has role-based authentication of Admin, Teachers and Students.
-Admin has super-control over all other users.
+A project on how to create a CRUD based E-Commerce webiste in Laravel PHP framework.
+In this project, a user has the ability to add,edit and delete products.The web app also has messaging functionality whereby authenticated users can send private messages.

 ## Installation